36 Leverage Trading Tips to Protect Your Capital

 Don’t focus on your P&L

-This is a beginner’s mistake and when you start looking at your profit and loss ratio you are doomed to make silly mistakes based on emotions.
+This is a classic early-stage mistake: the more you stare at your P&L, the more likely you are to make emotional, irrational decisions.
 Your plan is in the market and in the charts, not in how much money you have made.
 When you trade with leverage you are going to see larger profits and losses than you have ever seen before you get ready to feel a little bit shaken in the beginning.

 Looking at your p&l will cloud your judgment and you will not be able to think clearly.
 If you can block the visuals of your account balance or the open positions tab you should definitely close it down during your trade.
 The only thing that should confirm your decisions is the market.
 Unless the market gives you a clue to step down you should keep with your strategy.
 Wait for the market to give you the clues.